 2.)
 I don't even need to include fiber in my carb count, in terms of blood sugar/ketone optimization, but I do, anyway, because plant matter, (other than nuts and seeds), make my digestion...shall we say, troublesome?
 NOTE: this is my situation.
 I do not advocate a "nutty carnivore" diet for all keto-doers, whatsoever.
 I also hope that through healing my gut, I'll be able to eat copious amounts of salad veg & cooked broccoli, chard, and collard, (my faves!) once again someday.

 3.)
-Proof that the #1 and #2 are true: I can eat a whole bag of our PB&J Gra-POW!
+Proof that the #1 and #2 are true: I can eat half a bag (5 servings) of our Peanut Butter Cup Gra-POW!
 Cookie Granola and see my blood sugar be in the 70s two-three hours later, despite that that would technically be 24 total carbs/9 net carbs.
 Again, nuts and seeds do not hinder my digestion, and digestion is the reason that I do not load up on fiber, like it's "free carbs," anymore.